Opser vs. ChatGPT

 • Most of the value comes from drafting, brainstorming, or research

-• You're comfortable copy-pasting context in and answers out
+• You're happy to copy context in and answers out by hand

-• You don't need the AI to execute work across your business systems
+• You don't need the AI to run work across your business systems

 Choose Opser when

-• You need approvals, permissions, and an audit trail around what agents can do
+• You want approvals, permissions, and an audit trail around what AI is allowed to do